KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `new Buffer(` in file `README.md`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SORT by mykle1](https://github.com/mykle1/MMM-SORT)